maneatingape/advent-of-code-rust/CONTRIBUTING.md

 * Pull request title and commit messages are clear and informative.
 * Documentation has been updated if necessary.
 * Code style matches the existing code.
 This one is somewhat subjective, but try to "fit in" by using the same naming conventions.
-Code should be portable, avoiding any architecture specific intrinsics.
+Code should be portable, avoiding any architecture-specific intrinsics.
 * Tests pass `cargo test`
 * Code is formatted ``cargo fmt -- `find . -name "*.rs"` ``
 * Code is linted `cargo clippy --all-targets --all-features`